-Original Gorilla Glue does work on wood, however if you are bonding wood to wood you would be far better off using a wood glue.
+Original Gorilla Glue does work on wood, however, if you are bonding wood to wood you would be far better off using wood glue.

-If you like Gorilla products, Gorilla make their own wood glue, but you can use any PVA wood glue, they are all pretty similar.
+If you like Gorilla products, Gorilla makes their own wood glue, but you can use any PVA wood glue, they are all pretty similar.

 There are also waterproof and weatherproof wood glues available from most manufacturers for essential outdoors repairs.